 Creamy Cajun Chicken Pasta

-Add in the heavy whipping cream, remaining cajun seasoning, and parmesan cheese, and bring to a simmer.
+- Add in the heavy whipping cream, add remaining cajun seasoning to taste, and parmesan cheese, and bring to a simmer.
 Season to taste if needed.